Bayesian Hierarchical Invariant Prediction: TU Dataset Results

+Following the experimental setup in Section \ref{subsec:bip_synth}, this section provides an extended evaluation of the linear-Gaussian synthetic benchmark using traditional machine learning classification metrics.
+Figure~\ref{fig:extended_metrics} illustrates the Precision, Recall, and F1-score for BHIP and the competing invariant prediction methods across a varying number of environments ($E \in \{2, 5, 10, 20\}$).
+By analyzing these metrics, we can better contextualize the exact discovery and coverage results presented in the main text.

+Both BHIP and ICP maintain a perfect precision of 1.0 across all evaluated environments.
+This confirms the Coverage result, mirroring the strict Type I error control of ICP.
+Conversely, methods like EILLS and Hidden-ICP exhibit significantly lower precision in the low-environment regime ($E=2$ and $E=5$), explaining their lower Coverage despite having high recall.

+While ICP is highly precise, it is also conservative as reflected in its lower recall compared to the BHIP.
+BHIP recall starts conservatively at $E=2$ but climbs steeply as $E$ increases, efficiently leveraging the added environmental heterogeneity to identify the true invariant set and surpassing ICP.

+As seen in the rightmost panel, BHIP provides a good trade-off.
+BHIP's F1-score significantly outperforms traditional ICP and Hidden-ICP, and it closely tracks the state-of-the-art performance of BIP and VI-BIP.
+This demonstrates BHIP's capacity to maintain the rigorous Type I error control while overcoming their power deficiencies (recall) through hierarchical Bayes.

-\subsection{TU Dataset Results}
+\section{TU Dataset Results}

-BHIP was also applied to the TU Danish Travel Survey Datase which surveys the transport behaviour of Danish people residing in Denmark \cite{tuDataset}.
+BHIP was also applied to the TU Danish Travel Survey Dataset which surveys the transport behaviour of Danish people residing in Denmark \citep{tuDataset}.
 The research question can be described as: what are the causal predictors of the primary mode of transportation choice?

-After some data cleaning and feature selection, the predictors considered the respondant's age, sex, education level, purpose of trip as well as if the respondent has a bicycle.
-The data was split in two environments depending on the correspondents distance from work to home.
-Additionally, the number of cars and the income of the respondent's household is also considered.
+After some data cleaning and feature selection, the predictors considered the respondent's age, sex, education level, purpose of trip as well as if the respondent has a bicycle.
+The data was split in two environments depending on the correspondent's distance from work to home.
+Additionally, the number of cars and the income of the respondent's household are also considered.

-When using BHIP the most relevant results are described by Figure \ref{fig:tu}.
 Both the possession of a bicycle as well as the number of cars of the respondent's household are predictors with a considerable effect on the primary transport mode of choice of the respondents.
 Furthermore, RespHasBicycle has a pooling factor of $0.98$ and HousehNumcars has a pooling factor of $0.99$.
 When considering sparse priors these results are validated and both spike-and-slab as well as horseshoe prior models select these variables as the most relevant, as seen on Table \ref{table:tu}.